JetBrains/jetbrains_guide/sites/intellij-guide/contents/tutorials/your-first-spring-application/testing-spring-boot-application/index.md

 ---

 ## Creating a Test for your Spring Boot Application
-Let's write a test to check that in the event of an HTTP request, we get the response that we are expecting, in this case the string _Greetings from Spring Boot_.
+Let's write a test to check that in the event of an HTTP request, we get the response that we are expecting, in this case the string _Hello World from Spring Boot_.

 Tests for Spring Boot are written using the standard [JUnit5 Testing Library](https://junit.org/junit5/docs/current/user-guide/).
 If a test is going to need access to Spring's application context, it needs to be annotated with `@SpringBootTest`.
 These are effectively integration tests, as they rely on bootstrapping the Spring context before you can run the test.